 1. Expressing regret

-When you express regret to your partner, you are showing them that you know what you said or did was wrong.
+When you express regret to your partner, you show them that you know what you said or did was wrong.
 It can be as simple as ‘I feel ashamed for how I hurt you.’

 2. Accepting responsibility

-This one for me is hard, as it may be for some of you as well.
-But if you don’t accept responsibility for your contribution to the argument, then your apology will be null and void.
-It is best not to blame the other person or to say things like ‘I’m sorry you feel that way.’
+This one can be tough, but your apology will be null and void if you don’t accept responsibility for your contribution to the argument.
+It is best not to blame the other person or say things like ‘I’m sorry you feel that way.’
 It’s not very helpful.
 You want to make sure that you are taking ownership of your actions.

-If your main reason for apologizing is to rush back to normalcy and enjoy the perks of being a couple, then your apology probably wasn’t sincere and could actually make things worse.
-You want to make sure that you are being as genuine as possible; this is not a situation in which you can fake it till you make it.
+If your main reason for apologizing is to rush back to normalcy and enjoy the perks of being a couple, your apology probably wasn’t sincere and could make things worse.
+You want to make sure that you are being as genuine as possible; this is not a situation where you can fake it until you make it.
 Relationships don't work that way.

 4. Making restitution

-Normally, restitution is best described as an act of making good or giving an equivalent for some injury.
-In this case, the apologizer is required to justify or explain their wrongdoing.
-It’s not about making an excuse for your actions, but rather acknowledging that you hurt your partner’s feelings and open the door for your partner to express what they will need in order to find a resolution.
-This shows your partner you respect them and their feelings are important to you.
+Restitution is best described as making good or giving an equivalent for some injury.
+In this case, the apologizer must justify or explain their wrongdoing.
+It’s not about making an excuse for your actions but acknowledging that you hurt your partner’s feelings and opening the door for your partner to express what they will need to find a resolution.
+This shows your partner that you respect them and that their feelings are important to you.

 5. Requesting forgiveness

-Requesting forgiveness assures your partner you want to see the relationship fully restored.
-They may need time to forgive you and that’s okay.
-It is important that you continue to show through your actions that you are willing to invest your time and energy to make things better for your partner.
-This will lead to you both coming to an agreement and on track toward forgiveness.
+Requesting forgiveness assures your partner that you want to see the relationship fully restored.
+They may need time to forgive you, and that’s okay.
+It is crucial that you continue to show through your actions that you are willing to invest your time and energy to make things better for your partner.
+This will lead to you both agreeing and being on track toward forgiveness.

 Discover Your Partner’s Apology Language

 All you have to do is take the apology language quiz.
-Similar to the love language quiz, this is a multiple choice quiz that provides you with options on what type of apology you are looking for from your partner.
-It is also recommended that you take this with your partner, so that you both are aware of your apology languages and how to provide an apology that fits into each other’s languages.
+This is a multiple choice quiz that provides you with options on what type of apology you are looking for from your partner.
+It is also recommended that you take this with your partner so that you both know your apology languages and how to provide an apology that fits into each other’s languages.

 Having arguments in your relationship is bound to happen once in a while.
-As long as you and your partner are aware of the best way to apologize to each other, then you both will be able to come to a resolution quicker.
-Like the five love languages, this is not the end result, but only the beginning of your journey to turning your ‘I’m sorry’ into a more profound apology.
+If you and your partner are aware of the best way to apologize to each other, you can come to a resolution quicker.
+However, this is only the beginning of your journey to turning your ‘I’m sorry’ into a more profound apology.
 Remember, you need all the puzzle pieces of a relationship to keep your bond with your partner strong.
 To find and plan new experiences to share together, check out The Official App.